 You can’t control how you feel.
 But you can always choose how you act.
 Do you ever wonder how professional athletes achieve so much?
 Part of it is talent and practice, but another key element is a skill that we need in our lives: the ability to separate from our emotions and push our bodies and mouths to move.
 They might feel tired as the football game drags into the fourth quarter, but they don’t act tired.
 Feelings are merely suggestions, ones the greatest athletes and teams ignore.
 To change, you must do the same.
 You must ignore how you feel, and do it anyway.

 Everyone struggles with their feelings of self-doubt.
 That is the truth.
 The biggest mistake you could make is to buy into the lies your feelings are telling you.
-Do not wait until you feel like it.
+Do not wait to act until you feel like it.

 Let’s go back to that meeting where Christine has a decision to make.
-In the past, as soon as she felt uncertain, she would have just looked down at her notepad, said nothing, and in five seconds, the moment would have been over.
-If one of her colleagues had raised a similar idea (as colleagues often do), she’d spend the afternoon beating herself up for not speaking up.
+In the past, as soon as she felt uncertain, she would have looked down at her notepad, said nothing, and in five seconds, the moment would have been over.
+If one of her colleagues raised a similar idea (as colleagues often do), she’d spend the afternoon beating herself up for not speaking up.

 But today Christine does something different.
 She dreads what she is about to do and she can feel the five-second window closing as her own brain fights her.
 Her stomach is in knots as she applies the rule.

 She starts counting backward silently in her head to quiet the self-doubt and switch the gears in her brain.
-The counting interrupts her normal pattern of behavior, distracts her from her fears, and creates a moment of deliberate action.
+The counting interrupts her normal pattern of behavior, distracts her from her fears and creates a moment of deliberate action.
 By asserting control in that moment, she activates her prefrontal cortex so that she can drive her thoughts and actions.
 Then she opens her mouth and says, “I have an idea.”

 Everyone listened to her idea, asked a few questions, and her boss says, “Thanks, Christine.
 Very interesting suggestion.
 Anyone else?”
 On the outside, nothing earth-shattering happened, but on the inside something life-changing did.
 She discovered the courage she needed to become the person she always wanted to be at work—a rock star.

-What Christine said isn’t the point.
+What Christine said wasn’t the point.
 It’s that she said anything at all that makes this moment powerful.
 Sharing her idea for a social media campaign changed something way more important than a company’s marketing strategy.
 It changed Christine.
 It not only changed how she behaved, but it also changed how she viewed herself.
 It even changed her mindset.
 This is how you build confidence—one five-second move at a time.

 She used the rule to reach deep inside of herself and find a little courage.
 By speaking up, when normally she’d hold back, Christine proved to herself that she was good enough and smart enough to contribute ideas at work.